ay-ka/practice/README.md

-<b> This project is capstone project of a course from coursera that in thin work, with the assist of tensorflow library, two kind of models are developed </b>
+<b> <h5>This project is capstone project of a course from coursera that in thin work, with the assist of tensorflow library, two kind of models are developed </h5></b>

 <ol type="1">
   <li>fully connected MLP ueral networks</li>